gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 public class ClientApplication { .. }
 ```

-Some of the [vmware-gemfire-short-name] properties are
+Some of the GemFire properties are
 client-specific (for example, `conflateEvents`), while others are
 server-specific (for example `distributedSystemId`,
 `enableNetworkPartitionDetection`, `enforceUniqueHost`, `memberTimeout`,
 `redundancyZone`).

-For more details about [vmware-gemfire-short-name] properties, see [[vmware-gemfire-short-name] properties](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/reference-topics-gemfire_properties.html)
+For more details about GemFire properties, see [GemFire properties](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/reference-topics-gemfire_properties.html)
-in the [vmware-gemfire-short-name] product documentation.
+in the GemFire product documentation.

 ## <a id="configuring-regions"></a>Configuring Regions

 So far, outside of PDX, our discussion has centered around configuring
-[vmware-gemfire-short-name]'s more administrative functions: creating a cache
+GemFire's more administrative functions: creating a cache
 instance, starting embedded services, enabling logging and statistics,
 configuring PDX, and using `gemfire.properties` to affect low-level
 configuration and behavior.
 While all these configuration options are